Michael-Steshenko/dual-boot-GPi-case/README.md

 ## installing the safe shutdown script on RetroPie

-## installing the OS switch script on RetroPie
+## installing the OS switch scripts
+First we need to create some help text files for our scripts: mount the partition on which PINN/NOOBS is installed, if you used PINN to install multiple OSes it should be /dev/mmcblk0p1: sudo mount /dev/mmcblk0p1 /media/pinn cd /media/pinn we need to create two text files: sudo nano autoboot_raspbian.txt in the text file write the following line: boot_partition=6 replace 6 with the number of the partition on which raspbian is installed. press Ctrl+X, y to confirm and enter to save file.

+sudo nano autoboot_retropie.txt
+in the text file write the following line: boot_partition=8 replace 8 with the number of the partition on which RetroPie is installed. press Ctrl+X, y to confirm and enter to save file.

+### configuring the script on RetroPie
-Put the boot_to_raspbian.sh file from this git in /opt/retropie/configs/all/runcommand-menu of the RetroPie partition. restart emulationstation.
+Put the boot_raspbian.sh file from this git in /opt/retropie/configs/all/runcommand-menu of the RetroPie partition. restart emulationstation.
 You can now access the script by pressing a on your GPi case when launching any game, going to "User Menu" and selecting "boot_to_raspbian".

+### configuring the script on Raspbian
+Put boot_retropie.sh script from this git, somwhere it would be easy for you to access, I put it on the Desktop.
+And make it excecutable: chmod +x ~/Desktop/boot_retropie.sh

+You can now access the script by double clicking it in X, or running sh ~/Desktop/boot_retropie.sh from terminal.

 ## connecting a blutooth keyboard to work with multiple partitions
 1) boot into RetroPie and connect a blutooth keyboard using the GPi case keys and RetroPie menu